FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: Experiments and Results

 \section{Experiments and Results}

-We performed our measurements on a large-scale system consisting of 300 compute nodes with 48 cores per node, 4GB memory per core, and Infiniband interconnect.
+We performed our measurements on a large-scale system consisting of 300 compute nodes with 48 cores per node, 4GB DDR4 RAM per core, and an Infiniband interconnect.
+All our checkpoints were saved to a Lustre parallel file system mounted using POSIX, with 4PB of global storage and a throughput of 100GB per second.
 We scaled our experiments up to 8192 processors.
 All our experiments have been conducted using the MVAPICH2 library as the underlying native/external MPI library.
 Our experiments with replication use dual redundancy in which 50\% of the processors are used for replication.
+Note that our replication-based framework and experiments do not allocate twice as many processors as in experiments without replication.
+We argue that, at a high MTBF, given a fixed number of processes, it is better to use half of them as replicas rather than all of them as computational processes.